mralexandernickel/ngx-intersection/README.md

     {
       provide: ROOT_MARGIN_FUTURE,
       useValue: '120px'
-    }
+    },
+    {
+      provide: THRESHOLD_END,
+      useValue: 0.75
+    },
   ]
 })
 ```

-Allowed Values are everything that is also allowed as CSS margin property.
+Allowed Values for root-margins is everything that is also allowed as CSS margin
+property.

+Allowed values for threshold is every number beween `0.0` and `1.0`.

 More Information can be found on MDN:
 [IntersectionObserver Docs](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options)